Counselors in Training (CIT):

 CIT FREE TIME:

-CITs will be scheduled for daily Time-off (1 ½ – 2 hours) and a 10-hour daytime Time-0ff per week.
+CITs will be scheduled for daily free time (1 ½ – 2 hours) and a 10-hour daytime free time one time per week.

 CIT Training Outcomes: